Saravanannus/sara-capstone-hcp/README.md

 This will expose the application on http://localhost:8080.

-**3.** Infrastructure Provisioning with Terraform
-The project uses Terraform to create and manage the AWS resources, including ECS, ECR, and networking components.

-To initialize and provision the infrastructure by running below code:

-cd envs/dev/infa

-terraform init

-terraform plan

-The Terraform script will:

-Set up an ECS Cluster.
-Create an ECS Service that runs your Docker container.
-Manage networking configurations like Security Groups and Ingress/Egress rules.
-Once the Terraform provisioning is complete, your ECS environment is ready to deploy the application.

-**4.** Continuous Integration & Deployment with GitHub Actions The project uses GitHub Actions for CI/CD, automatically building the Docker image, pushing it to ECR, and updating the ECS service.

-The workflow is defined in .github/workflows/dev.yml and it performs the following steps:

-- Build Docker Image:

-    The workflow builds the Docker image for the application based on the Dockerfile.
-- Push to ECR:

-    Once the image is built, it is pushed to the AWS Elastic Container Registry (ECR).
-- Update ECS Task Definition:

-    After pushing the image to ECR, the ECS task definition is updated with the new image version.

-- Deploy to ECS:

-    The ECS service is updated to use the latest task definition, and the new container is deployed to Fargate.

-    You can trigger the GitHub Actions workflow by pushing changes to the main branch.
-The pipeline will automatically handle the deployment.

 **5.** Health Check & Monitoring
 We recommend adding a health check endpoint (e.g., /health) to your application so ECS can verify the status of your service.